The City of Murray, Kentucky

 Citizens Police Academy

-You may pick up an application at department headquarters at 104 N. 5th Street in Murray or you may download the application online (PDF) and return to the department headquarters.
+You may pick up an application at the police department at 104 N. 5th Street in Murray or you may download the application online (PDF) and return to the police department.
 I look forward to working with you in the future to continue to make the City of Murray one of the safest communities in the country.

 Academy Topics